Sleep Profile Test

 Cortisol is a glucocorticoid hormone which is essential for life.
 It is produced by the adrenal glands and is often referred to as the “stress hormone”, since it is raised by stress and involved in the body’s response to it.
 Cortisol is involved in many functions of the body including central nervous system (CNS) stimulation, blood sugar regulation, and immune system modulation.
 When deficiencies or excess of this steroid hormone occur many symptoms and health conditions are experienced.
 Addison’s disease and Cushing’s disease are the most well-known conditions associated with cortisol deficiency and excess respectively.
 Although they are life threatening diseases, they are rare.
 More mild adrenal imbalances however may be more common and give rise to many health complaints.
 For more information see the adrenal function test page.

-Sleep profile testing available at Perpetual Wellbeing Naturopath and Nutritionist Brisbane city and Graceville.
+The Sleep Insomnia Test is available at Perpetual Wellbeing Naturopath and Nutritionist Brisbane city and Graceville.
 If you would like to get any testing done, please take a read of our test pricing guide and book an appointment online.

 (Information from Nutripath Integrative Pathology Services)